dac067/dac067.github.io/_posts/2017-05-07-Autonomous-Line-Follower.markdown

 1. Linescan camera takes snapshot of line as a 128 pixel array.
 2. Arduino performs median filtering to eliminate outliers.
 3. Arduino detects the line and calculates its center index.
-4. Proportional controller calculates PWM value and turns the servo.
+4. Proportional controller calculates PM value and turns the servo.

 <h4>Conclusion</h4>

 In the end, we managed to navigate most of the track.
 On the final curve at 10 feet from the finish line, our car swerved out of the track.
 Despite this, I think we did pretty well.
 Our current system only uses a proportional gain controller, meaning that the speed of the car is not factored into the equation.
 This is detrimental because the car speed is not constant despite running a constant PWM signal to the gate driver.
 The motor RPM is dependent on the voltage of the battery.

 If we were to continue this project, we would add a rotary encoder in a feedback loop so that we can manage the speed of the car.
-Additoinally, we would implement a Pure Pursuit controller schema, which adjusts the speed according to line curvature.
+Additionally, we would implement a Pure Pursuit controller schema, which adjusts the speed according to line curvature.

 <iframe width="720" height="405" src="https://www.youtube.com/embed/7dBl0f6NcCU" frameborder="0" allowfullscreen></iframe>